api-platform/docs/distribution/index.md

 Open a terminal, and navigate to the directory containing your project skeleton.
 Run the following command to start all services using [Docker Compose](https://docs.docker.com/compose/):

-    $ docker-compose pull # Donwload the latest version of the pre-built images
+    $ docker-compose pull # Download the latest versions of the pre-built images
     $ docker-compose up -d # Running in detached mode

 This starts the following services: